What is different about these two groups in this picture? How do you tell them apart? Is one group better than the other?

 “Anti-intellectualism has been a constant thread winding its way through our political and cultural life, nurtured by the false notion that democracy means that ‘my ignorance is just as good as your knowledge.” ― Isaac Asimov

-It’s the era of having “my own facts” which contradict the “actual” facts.
+It’s the era of having “my own facts” contradicting the “actual” facts.
 And, it’s all based on a mistrust of everything scientific.
-We need to reverse this trend and learn to trust those who seek the truth with scientific processes.
+We need to reverse this trend and trust those who seek the truth with scientific processes.

 Consciousness Development Tools